Juan-Camilo-Suarez/Juan-Camilo-Suarez/README.md

   - Pytest | unittest
   - Docker | docker-compose | Gitlab CD/CI | Linux

-I'm leanging about
+🌱 I'm leanging about
   - in-depth knowledge of asynchronous programming and Celery
   - Kafka
   - Devops and SRE

-Also I have experience with others technologies like:
+⚡Also I have experience with others technologies like:
   - Java, Spring Boot, JavaScript AngularJS, Vuejs, React

 ---